Biarca/patrol-k8s-marketplace/README.md

 ## 5. UnInstalling Patrol
 To uninstall the Patrol app from the marketplace, follow the below steps.
 All the GCP Resources which are created as part of the installation will be removed.

-`Note: Before performing the below, make sure that the installer service account has Project Owner role and monitor service account has Security Admin role.`
+`**Note:** Before performing the below, make sure that the installer service account has Project Owner role and monitor service account has Security Admin role.`

 Execute the below Steps:
 1. From **Biarca Patrol UI -> Dashboard**, delete all the project(s).
 2. From **Biarca Patrol UI -> Resource Monitoring**, delete all the project(s) which were added post installation.
 3. From GCP Console delete “IAP Secrets”.
 If the installer project is used for multiple projects then it would be difficult to find out the appropriate IAP secret as a unique name will be created for secrets at the time of installation.

-3.1 In order to identify the IAP secret for the specific project follow the below steps:
+   3.a In order to identify the IAP secret for the specific project follow the below steps:
-   - Now navigate to "**Menu > IAM & Admin > Identity-Aware Proxy**”.
+   - Navigate to "**Menu > IAM & Admin > Identity-Aware Proxy**”.
    - Under **HTTPS Resources** right click on the 3 dots  for the web-browser and select **Edit OAuth Client**.
    - Copy the **Name** and **Client ID** of the project.
    - Now Navigate to **Menu > APIs & Services > Credentials**